alonana/kubernetes/README.md

 In addition, the [envoy configuration](./envoy/envoy.yaml) is configured to print access log to the STDOUT using a custom JSON formatter.
+Notice that any static content can be added if required, for example check the `ind` column, which has static value in the JSON below.
+This allows signaling of the source of the configuration related service in the access log.

 ```
 access_log: